idelchi/godyl/docs/index.md

 ## What is Godyl?

-`godyl` helps with batch-downloading and installing statically compiled binaries from:
+`godyl` aims to help with batch-downloading and "installing" statically compiled binaries from:

 - GitHub releases
 - GitLab releases
 - URLs
 - Go projects

-As an alternative to above, custom commands can be used as well.

-`godyl` will infer the platform and architecture from the system it is running on, and will attempt to download the appropriate binary.

-This uses simple heuristics to select the correct binary to download, and will not work for all projects.
+`godyl` uses simple heuristics to select the correct binary to download, matching the current platform and architecture.

-However, most properties can be overridden, with `hints` and `skip` used to help the tool make the correct decision.
+Most properties can be overridden, with `hints` and `skip` used to help the tool make the correct decision.

-Godyl has been tested on:
+`godyl` has been tested on:

 - **Linux**: `amd64`, `arm64`
 - **Windows**: `amd64`